 and can become expensive if certification and support maintenance are required.

-Below is an example program of an AS2
+Below is an example program (with source

 Server using Framework EDI .NET hybrid component: